kolenaIO/kolena/docs/metrics/index.md

     ---

-    SelfCheck Consistency Score is a sampling-based approach that computes a score by aggregating across sample responses obtained by using the same prompt and LLM a `k` number of times.
+    SelfCheck Consistency Score is a sampling-based approach that computes a score by aggregating across `k` sample responses obtained by using the same query/prompt `k` times.
 The prompt is considered a hallucination if there exists sample responses that contradict one another or are not consistent.

 - [Contradiction Score](contradiction-score.md)